Rivukis/Spry/README.md

 ### Example making a Spryable version of an object by subclassing

-Can also use inheritance with the subclass overriding all functions and replacing implementation with `return spryify()`.
-However, this is problematic as it could lead to forgotten functions.
+Can also use inheritance where the subclass overrides all functions (the ones that should be stubbed and spied) and returning the result of `spryify()`.
+However, this can problematic as it could lead to forgotten functions being overridden.

 ```swift
 // The Real Class